Hey Nutrition Lady

 Nothing fancy, just rectangular containers with lids.
 For dinners and leftovers in the fridge I have a set of nice glass containers with snap-top lids, but for lunches I prefer plastic as they aren’t nearly as heavy.
 And since I commute on my bike, the weight of my backpack matters!

-These wide-mouth mason jars are great for layered salads, and if you’re into compartments there are lots of cute little bento-style boxes available.
-I love these stainless steel bento boxes because they're light, durable, and BPA free.
+Wide-mouth mason jars are great for layered salads, and if you’re into compartments there are lots of cute little bento-style boxes available.

 One of my favourite lunch packing tips is to save those little single-serve jam jars from restaurants and hotels.
 They’re the perfect size to tuck a bit of sauce or salad dressing in with your lunch without having to dress anything in advance.